Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 - **Main Files:** Immersive Equipment Displays

 ## 3.30 Sound FX
-I use all of the mods listed in [TPF’s corresponding section](https://thephoenixflavour.com/tpf/mod-installation/sound-fx/).
+I use all of the mods listed in [TPF’s corresponding section](https://thephoenixflavour.com/tpf/mod-installation/sound-fx/) with the exception of:

+**Audio Overhaul for Skyrim - Cathedral Weathers Patch** - No longer necessary with new versions of _Audio Overhaul for Skyrim_

 **I’ve added the following mods to this section:**